ixanza/rge/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

 ## Post-Installation

+### Install Reshade

+If you plan to use the default ENB included with this folder, follow these instructions for installing Reshade and the needed things from it.

+"Download the latest [Reshade](https://reshade.me/) and follow the instructions to install.
+Be sure to select SkyrimSE.exe and select dx10/11 as the option.
+When asked what shaders to install just tick every box as I use a number from different sources and this will ensure you don't miss any.
+On the final page " Legacy shaders' individually tick every box as I use a number of them!"
+Taken from Nyclix's ENB-Reshade Nexus page.

 ### Copy Game Folder Files